 The physicians on board are independent contractors and are entitled to render services at a customary fee which may vary from ship to ship based on the time of day.
 The basic fee does NOT include medication, tests or treatment.

 Note: Guests who purchased Carnival’s Cruise Vacation Protection Plan may be eligible for reimbursement of up to $10,000 for covered medical-related expenses and up to $30,000 for necessary Emergency Medical Evacuation expenses should they become ill or injured or require medical evacuation while on their cruise vacation.
 Refer to the plan description for specific terms, conditions and exclusions.

-Over-the-Counter medications for cold, cough, upset stomach or other minor illnesses can be purchased at the Medical Center from 8:00am-8:00pm.
+Over-the-Counter medications for cold, cough, upset stomach or other minor illnesses can be purchased at the Medical Center during business hours.
 In addition, the shops on board may carry some of these items.

-Prescription drugs and vitamins may not be readily available either on board the ship or in the ports-of-call.
+Prescription drugs and vitamins may not be readily available, either onboard the ship or in the ports.

 Staterooms are equipped with mini bars which are designed to maintain the temperature of beverages.
 Please do not use them to store medications that have specific temperature requirements.
 Should you need to store medicine that needs proper refrigeration, medi-coolers are available on board in limited quantities, and on a first come, first serve basis; a $70 refundable deposit is required.
 If a medi-cooler is not available, our ship’s Medical Center will arrange storage - please contact them once onboard.
 Note: A small, personal-sized cooler no larger than 12” x 12” x 12” for the purpose of housing medications is permitted as carry-on luggage.